BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 **[WHERE@M1](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/Package-Automation/WHERE%40M1.rex)** the utility used for supporting diversity of dataset names, and other differences, by Lpar.

+This code in the SONRQUBE.rexx  is used for identifying COBOL elements and copybooks.
+You might need to tweak it for your site:

+The cobol element type is expected to begin with COB or CBL

+    COBOL_Element_Types     = 'COB* CBL*'
+    COBOL_Compile_StepNames = 'COMPILE COMP CMP COB'

+Then the compile step should be one of those above.

+The ProcessCopybookMembers routine looks for Input components from SYSLIB in a compile step.

+When the process runs, it places members into the dataset you name as the **SonarWorkfile**.
+You can use the members to see details of actions performed, and to help resolve issues.

 Use the SonarQube.bat commmand to bring the items together for your mainframe.